-507. It is important that developers engage in early pre-application discussions with the council Arts Officer so that the requirements for public art can be identified and addressed.
+509. It is important that developers engage in early pre-application discussions with the council Arts Officer so that the requirements for public art can be identified and addressed.
 Contact details are at the end of this document.

-508. Further advice, together with details of the most up to date requirements, are set out in SG Developer contributions to public art.
+510. Further advice, together with details of the most up to date requirements of the council will be set out in SG Developer contributions towards public art.